mrkalePythonLib/gbj_pythonlib_sw/README.rst

   Managing timers utilizing threading.

 trigger
   Managing numeric triggers.
-Triggers are identified by textual names.
-Each of them can be defined as upper trigger o lower trigger with particular trigger value.
+Triggers are identified usualy by textual names.
+  Each of them can be defined as upper trigger or lower trigger with particular threshold (trigger) value.

   Upper trigger
-    It calls respective callback function when current value reaches or exceeds the trigger value.
+    It calls callback function(s) when provided comparison value reaches or exceeds the threshold value.

   Lower trigger
-    It calls callback function when the current value reaches or is less than trigger one.
+    It calls callback function(s) when the comparison value sinks to the threshold value or below.